Sitefinity/mvc-samples/AuthorWidget/readme.md

 instructions for using the Feather pre-defined styles (explained [here](http://docs.sitefinity.com/feather-add-predefined-styles)), we add a value to the “designer” module holding the predefined values for css classes for our Default view.
-The js code is [here](AuthorWidget/MVC/Scripts/Author/designerview-simple.js).
+The designer javascript code is [here](AuthorWidget/MVC/Scripts/Author/designerview-simple.js).

 _**NOTE that the designer view, json and javascript files must be built as an embedded resource (from the file properties).**_